Flora1003Xu/Ourxhs/README.md

 This project is a social networking website to cover the gap of functions inequality between mobile apps and websites.

-- back-end code in code/backend-golang v1.1
+- back-end code in Code/backend

-- front-end code in Code/frontend-vue2
+- front-end code in Code/frontend

-- database in Database
+- database in directory/database

 ## Instruction:
 - front-end: run "npm run serve" in /src (run on port 8080)